sensson/whmcs-moneybird/README.md

 * Run `composer install`;
 * Upload all files to `modules/addons/moneybird/`.

+## Cron

-* Configure the cron the follow cron to run every 5 minutes:
+Configure a cronjob to run every 5 minutes.

 `php -q /path/to/whmcs/modules/addons/moneybird/cron.php`

+The cron is disabled by default.
+It can be managed through the addon settings in Setup > Addon Modules.
+We suggest to leave the cron disabled until you have configured your ledgers and taxes.

 ## Configuration